-- If you choose to remain in or travel to Burkina Faso, be aware that air and land borders may be subject to closure at short notice.
+- Air and land borders can close at short notice.
 Flights into and out of Burkina Faso are susceptible to cancellation.
 Consular assistance is extremely limited in these circumstances.

 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest Embassy or Consulate of Burkina Faso for the most up to date information.
-The Consulate-General of France in Sydney may be able to assist with the issue of visas for Burkina Faso.
+Contact an Embassy or Consulate of Burkina Faso for up-to-date information.

-The exportation of objects of art (old or traditional artists' works and all old material of national cultural patrimony) must be approved by the Ministry of Culture.
+It's illegal to export objects of art, which includes old or traditional artists' works and all old material of national cultural significance, without approval from the Ministry of Culture.
+See

 Safety and security